AydroidDev/marclay/README.md

 firebase_app_name="APP_NAME"
 ```

 Import this example schema into your Firebase app to load sample videos.
-They are downloaded to your Android TV on the first launch.
+Videos are downloaded to your Android TV on the first launch.

 ```
 {